How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 Mass PPVs go out to your entire subscriber list (or a segment).
 The subscriber sees the locked content in their inbox without any conversation context.
 There's no emotional buildup, no personalization, no desire arc.

-Because of this, conversion rates on mass PPV are significantly lower β€” typically 15-25% open rates on well-segmented lists, dropping to 5-10% on unsegmented blasts.
+Because of this, unlock rates on mass PPV are significantly lower β€” typically 10-15% on well-segmented lists, dropping to 3-5% on unsegmented blasts.
+This is normal.
+Mass PPV is a numbers game, not a conversion game.

 Pricing rules for mass PPV: